reggi/packages/workspaces/future/README.md

 })

 const homeworld = new Future(async (person) => {
-  const response = await fetch(person.homeworld)
+  // `person` is the resolved promise value from the `person` future. const response = await fetch(person.homeworld) return response.json()
-  return response.json()
 }, [person])

-// Unlike a traditiona `new Promise` these callbacks have not run yet.
+// Unlike a traditional `new Promise` these callbacks have not run yet.
 // Nothing has been executed

-// When we call `await` on `homeworld` it will run the async `person` callback. console.log((await homeworld).name) // JSON body response for homeworld console.log((await person).name) // JSON body response for person (doesnt run any fetch again)
+// When we call `await` on `homeworld` it will run the both callbacks. console.log((await homeworld).name) // Tatooine
+// When we run await on person we still can access the value but it doesnt run fetch again console.log((await person).name) // Luke Skywalker
 ```

 ## Examples